 Windows laptops can be a mixed bag, but this one's a beaut.

-I'm also going to building a Workstation PC to do my serious work; as I'm looking to try some neural network training and improving my machine learning skills.
+I've also built myself a Workstation PC to do my serious work; as I'm looking to try some neural network training and improving my machine learning skills.
+Here's the specs: